FOUNDER, EXECUTIVE DIRECTOR

 In high school, Jaki participated in the professional/student collaborative music video for Atmosphere's single "Became," which received national recognition and critical acclaim.

 As a student in the BrandLab program, an organization whose mission is to guide and prepare underrepresented young people to careers in marketing and advertising, Jaki was awarded a prestigious scholarship and internship package.
 She served her internship with Target Inhouse, where she worked with the art department and assisted in talent acquisition.

 At EDU, Jaki manages the social media accounts and receives, organizes, and preps the hundred plus short films that are digitally transferred to the festival each year.

 After graduation, Jaki plans to pursue a career in the creative media industry.

 Ben Prescott is an educator, designer, and entrepreneur.
 His creative work ranges from graphic and fine arts to furniture design, screenprinting, and streetwear design.
 Ben is the co-owner of SECT Wear a web-based production design and collaborative clothing company.

 Ben was a founding teacher at Minneapolis' Digital Media Academy, a digital arts career academy that was a leading provider of sound, video, and graphic design instruction to Twin Cities high school students.
 At the DMA, in addition to teaching screenprinting and graphic design, Ben served as a classroom instructor for the BrandLab program, a nonprofit whose mission is to introduce, guide and prepare students of all races or socioeconomic backgrounds for careers in marketing and advertising.

-Ben has been the creative force behind EDU Film Festival since its inception, working with student artists to design annual unified marketing themes for video, print, and the web.
+Ben has been the creative force behind EDU Film Festival since its inception, working with student artists to design unified marketing themes for video, print, and the web.